openhab/org.openhab.binding.zwave/doc/elexa/dmof1_0_0.md

 ### Parameter 8: Enable/Disable Timer Function

 Timer once plugged in before it turn off the device.
-If this parameter is enabled, whenever the On/Off Plug-In Switch is turned on, it will automatically turn off after a set amount of time (set in Param 9.)
+<p&gtIf this parameter is enabled, whenever the On/Off Plug-In Switch is turned on, it will automatically turn off after a set amount of time (set in Param 9.)</p&gt
 The following option values may be configured -:

 | Value  | Description |